Choosing a trainer or coach...

 - Figure, Physique and Bikini competitors

-- Emergency response personnel - PT testing prep and job specific strength and conditioning
+- Emergency response personnel - PT testing prep and job specific strength training

 - Heart disease